 Now let’s get into everything you need to know about blueberry leaves curling!

 The most prevalent ailments that afflict blueberries are anthracnose, mummy berry, and botrytis.
-These illnesses spread when diseased material comes into touch with healthy development.
+These illnesses spread when diseased material comes into contact with healthy development.
 It thrives during the seasons when it is more humid (I’m looking at your Spring and Summer).

 Many people may plant young blueberry bushes in a shaded spot to shield their leaves.
 This is because blueberry leaves can be damaged by bright sunshine if they are newly planted.
 The telltale indicator that the blueberry bushes aren’t getting enough direct sunlight is when their leaves start to curl up.
 While many plants benefit from indirect sunlight, blueberry bushes require direct sunshine to thrive.